hackafterdark/carta/DESIGN_PHILOSOPHIES.md

 ## Comparison to Related Projects

 #### GORM
-Carta is NOT an an object-relational mapper(ORM).
+Carta is NOT an object-relational mapper (ORM).

 #### sqlx
 Sqlx does not track has-many relationships when mapping SQL data.
 This works fine when all your relationships are at most has-one (Blog has one Author) ie, each SQL row corresponds to one struct.
 However, handling has-many relationships (Blog has many Posts), requires  running many queries or running manual post-processing of the result.
 Carta handles these complexities automatically.